galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 ## PostgreSQL

 Galaxy is capable of talking to multiple databases through SQLAlchemy drivers.
-SQLite is the development database, but PostgreSQL is recommended in production.
+SQLite is the development database, but PostgreSQL (/ˈpoʊstɡrɛs ˌkjuː ˈɛl/, POHST-gres kyoo el) is recommended in production.
 MySQL is a possibility, but does not receive the same testing or bugfixes from the main development team as PostgreSQL, so we will only show installation with PostgreSQL.

 PostgreSQL maintains its own user database apart from the system user database.
 By default, PostgreSQL uses the "peer" authentication method which allows access for system users with matching PostgreSQL usernames (other authentication mechanisms are available, see the [PostgreSQL Client Authentication documentation](https://www.postgresql.org/docs/current/static/client-authentication.html).